Caesar Cocktail

 Canada's national cocktail — vodka, clamato (clam-tomato juice), Worcestershire, hot sauce, salt, pepper, and lime, served in a celery-salt-rimmed glass garnished with a celery stalk and pickled green bean.
 Invented in Calgary in 1969; consumed at a rate of 350 million per year nationwide.
 The brunch-and-bloody-mary-cousin that beats out the American version on home turf.

 Created by Walter Chell at the Calgary Inn (now Westin Calgary) in 1969 — Chell was asked to design a signature drink for the hotel's new Italian restaurant opening.
-He combined the bloody-mary base with house-made clam-tomato juice; Mott's launched bottled Clamato commercially the same year.
-Now drunk at every Canadian brunch from coast to coast; legally classified as Canada's national cocktail in 2009.
+Drawing on spaghetti alle vongole, he combined the bloody-mary base with clam and tomato juice; Mott's bottled Clamato soon made the recipe easy to mix at home.
+It spread from the West across the country, and in 2009 the Parliament of Canada declared it the national cocktail.

 First sip is celery-salt sharp; then the tomato-shellfish-clamato body, slightly briny, savory beyond a regular bloody mary.
 The Worcestershire gives a deep umami; hot sauce wakes the back of the throat; horseradish (if used) hits the sinuses.
 A bite of the pickled green bean between sips.
 Brunch sat in a glass — eggs benedict optional but standard alongside.